epogrebnyak/runnable-python/README.md

 Levels
 ------

-This course material is designed for primary non-technical students and oraginaized by levels fof learning.
+This course material is designed for primary non-technical students and oraginaized by levels of learning.

 1. Entry level: Run provided examples and make small changes to the code to find out how it works and be able to explain it.
 Document existing code with comments or docstrings.